divz5/R---Shiny-Dashboard-/README.md

 Age Range Data - https://health.mo.gov/living/healthcondiseases/communicable/novel-coronavirus/data/

-This project was used to display the COVID 2019 cases in St.Louis, MO.
-The Dashboard consists of 4 sections to display the number of confirmed cases, the number of deaths, the number of people who have recovered and the number of active cases.
-There is a separate tab to display the Hospital sites, phone numbers and a map
+This project was used to display the COVID 2019 cases in Missouri.
+The Dashboard consists of 4 header boxes to display the number of confirmed cases, the number of deaths, the number of people who have recovered and the number of active cases.
+The bottom of the Dashboard consists of a Time Series Graph and a bar graph displaying the cases by Age Group.
+A dropdown list consisting of counties in Missouri is used to change the stats being displayed in the Dashboard according to the selected county.
+A separate tab is used to display the Hospital testing sites with phone numbers and a map of MO.